nubbsterr/ELK-SIEM-Setup/README.md

 1. Summary of the actions taken by SOC as incidence response.
 2. Mitigations for similar future attacks; enhance security posture.

-# Incident #3: Attack Story, TTPS, Kill Chain Diagram and Incident Steps
+# Incident #3: Attack Story, TTPs, Kill Chain Diagram and Incident Steps
 A NTLM brute force attack is attempted on a Domain Controller (DC) in an Active Directory environment.
 SOC notices an increase in failed login attempts and LDAP queries.
 Prior to the brute force, the attacker used both `PowerView` and `BloodHound` to perform domain enumeration to 1) Get inital domain information then 2) Perform domain enumeration while avoiding DCs to raise suspicion using `Invoke-BloodHound --ExcludeDCs`.
 The user had already had Local Admin access on a separate user machine and manages to reach the DC through other trust domains with stored credentials.

 ## MITRE Layout: